Serpico

-Serpico is a 1973 American crime drama film directed by Sidney Lumet and starring Al Pacino in the title role.
-The screenplay was adapted by Waldo Salt and Norman Wexler from the book written by Peter Maas, with the assistance of its subject Frank Serpico.
+Serpico is a 1973 American biographical crime drama film directed by Sidney Lumet and starring Al Pacino in the title role, former New York City police officer Frank Serpico.
+The screenplay was adapted by Waldo Salt and Norman Wexler from the book written by Peter Maas, with the assistance of its subject.
 The story details Serpico's struggle with corruption within the New York City Police Department during his eleven years of service, and his work as a whistleblower which led to the investigation by the Knapp Commission.

 Producer Dino De Laurentiis purchased the rights from Maas.
 Agent Martin Bregman joined the film as co-producer.
 Bregman suggested Pacino for the main part, and John G. Avildsen was hired to direct the film.
 Pacino met with Serpico to prepare for the role early in the summer of 1973.
 After Avildsen was dismissed, Lumet was hired as his replacement.
 On a short notice, he selected the shooting locations and organized the scenes; the production was filmed in July and August.

 On its release, Serpico became a critical and commercial success.
 At the same time, the film drew criticism from police officers.
 It received nominations at the Academy Awards and BAFTA Awards.
 Pacino earned the Golden Globe Award for Best Actor – Motion Picture Drama, while Salt and Wexler received the Writers Guild of America Award for Best Adapted Screenplay.